 A true institution for San Giorgio a Cremano and also highly appreciated in Naples, the Pasticceria Sirica has been one of the centers of excellence of traditional Neapolitan pastry.
 Splendid sfogliatelle, babà and mini capresi all cooked with high quality ingredients strictly 0 km.
 Not only Neapolitan pastry but also international rotisserie and pastry, with Bavarian cakes and pies.
 A little curiosity: the Sirica confectionery is the patisserie of the Calcio Napoli team and the Circolo Cannottieri.

 economic 0812551672 Via Francesco Cappiello, 55, San Giorgio a Cremano

 The story of the sfogliatella

-Like the most famous desserts, even the sfogliatella was born by chance.
-Legend has it that about 400 years ago, in the Convent of Santarosa on the Amalfi Coast, a nun, not to throw advanced semolina, she created a filling by mixing it with dried fruit, sugar and liqueur.
+Like the most famous desserts, the sfogliatella was also born by chance.
+Legend has it that about 400 years ago, in Convent of Santarosa on the Amalfi Coast, a nun, not to throw advanced semolina, she created a filling by mixing it with dried fruit, sugar and liqueur.

 A filling that inserted into a leafy wrapper, based on lard and white wine and to which it gave the shape of a hood.
 The freshly baked cake, with its incomparable perfume and taste, was baptized Sfogliatella Santarosa, which, over time, was enriched with sour cherries, custard and ricotta.